aspnetzero/documents/docs/en/Developing-Step-By-Step-Xamarin.md

 ## Downloading Phonebook-Core Sample

-In the [Developing Step By Step Phonebook](Developing-Step-By-Step-Core) documentation we've already completed how to create a phonebook on server side and web client.
-To resume this project, download the solution [Acme.PhoneBookDemo](https://github.com/aspnetzero/aspnet-zero-samples/tree/master/PhoneBook-Core) and open the **Acme.PhoneBookDemo.Mobile.sln** file.
+In the **Developing Step By Step**  document we have already seen how to create a phonebook on server side and web client.
+In this document we will resume this project.
+We will build a phonebook application on ASP.NET Zero Xamarin project.
+Download the solution [Acme.PhoneBookDemo](https://github.com/aspnetzero/aspnet-zero-samples/tree/master/PhoneBook-Core) and open the **Acme.PhoneBookDemo.Mobile.sln** file.

 ## Configuring Host Address